dllu/dllup/readme.md

-# dllup: the new dllu personal website and markup language
+# dllup: the dllu personal website and markup language

 This is a personal website aiming for simplicity, ease of maintenance, and support for things like LaTeX math equations.